flutter/website/src/docs/get-started/install/chromeos.md

 #### Flutter Chrome OS Lint Analysis

-The Flutter team is adding Chrome OS specific Lint Analysis checks that are available to make sure that the app that your building is going to work well on Chrome OS.
+The Flutter team is adding Chrome OS specific Lint Analysis checks that are available to make sure that the app that you're building is going to work well on Chrome OS.
 It looks for things like required hardware in your Android Manifest that aren’t available on Chrome OS devices, permissions that will imply requests for unsupported hardware, as well as other properties or code